ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 By chasing down some definitions, I learned about the Birkhoff theorem, which led me to wonder whether we can turn the original combinatorial problem ([minimum weight bipartite matching *aka* "assignment"](https://math.mit.edu/~goemans/18433S13/matching-notes.pdf) [0]) into a differentiable one.
 The other half of my investigation was about how to turn a constrained continuous optimization problem into an unconstrained one over an appropriate manifold.

-In this post I document my experiments which started from a "what if?" and ended up connecting some interesting areas of mathematics and computer science (and an empirical confirmation to my starting intuition, I should add).
+In this post I go over the background concepts and document my experiments which started from a "what if?" and ended up connecting some interesting areas of mathematics and computer science (and an empirical confirmation to my starting intuition, I should add).

 ## Minimum bipartite matching